AdobeDocs/campaign-classic.en/help/delivery/using/setting-up-mobile-app-channel.md

 >[!CAUTION]
 >
 >The application must have been configured for Push actions BEFORE any integration to Adobe Campaign SDK.
+>
->If this is not the case, please refer to: [https://developer.apple.com/library/ios/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Chapters/Introduction.md](https://developer.apple.com/library/ios/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Chapters/Introduction.md).
+>If this is not the case, please refer to [this page](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/).

 ### Collecting information {#collecting-information-}